 Toward Stakeholder Understanding of Product Sensitivities & Uncertainties

-Decision makers work to increase reliance in their jurisdictions through future planning, much of which uses climate products resulting from observations, modeling, and scenarios that have currently undocumented sensitivities and uncertainties.
+Decision makers work to increase resiliance in their jurisdictions through future planning, much of which uses climate products resulting from observations, modeling and scenarios that have currently undocumented sensitivities and uncertainties.
 Better understanding of the roots of uncertainties in climate-related products helps to guide how (or whether) decision makers use a given product.

 Established in October 2018, the Stakeholder Understanding of Product Sensitivities and Uncertainties Working Group has eight members:

 Alex Haberlie, Louisiana State University

 Katharine Hayhoe, Texas Tech University

 - How can uncertainty information enable researchers and stakeholders to work more effectively together to develop actionable, relevant, no-regrets framing of risks and vulnerabilities?